Teen on e-bike dies after colliding with ambulance

 He collided with an ambulance "a short time later" in which he was killed, police said.

+Greater Manchester Police (GMP) said the incident had been referred to the Independent Office for Police Conduct, the body responsible for overseeing police conduct.

+In a statement, it added that the IOPC was now leading the investigation.

-"Our thoughts are with the family and friends of the boy who tragically died."
+"Our thoughts are with the family and friends of the boy who tragically died," it said.

+A cordon remains in place in Langworthy Road where the ambulance and the e-bike collided.